 A debt payment plan doesn’t work for every type of debt.
 It is typically designed for your unsecured debts, such as personal loans, medical bills, credit cards, rent, and utilities.
 Secured debt such as a car loan or a mortgage doesn’t qualify for a debt management plan.
 It’s important to understand debt management advice and how it can help you manage your debt payments.
 That is because it may not be an ideal option for those facing severe financial hardship.
-A debt management plan is more suitable for you if your debt is lower than a typical debt settlement customer.
+A plan is more suitable for you if your debt is lower than a typical debt settlement customer.

 3. It is not free

 The credit counselling agencies offering debt management plans do charge for their services.
 Typically, they charge a monthly fee or there can be a one-time setup fee.
 However, this fee is fractional compared with the savings you make from a reduced interest rate.
-Some credit counselling companies may offer a free consultation but will begin to charge once your debt management plan is in place.
+Some credit counselling companies may offer a free consultation but will begin to charge once your plan is in place.

 4. You’ll still have to make monthly payments